Alif-sultan/Alif-sultan/README.md

 - 👀 I’m interested in illegal activities
 - 🌱 I’m currently learning forex
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me -no ways
+- 📫 How to reach me -discord:glassdiligence2
 - 😄 Pronouns: depressed and tired
-- ⚡ Fun fact: no facts :)
+- ⚡ Fun fact: im only 13 :)

 <!---
 Alif-sultan/Alif-sultan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.